-- an assessment of the learner number and funding value of the arrangement; - the anticipated risk attached to the arrangement; - projection of income and costs and an assessment of contribution to profitability; - a check on the control issues identified by the ESFA; - confirmation of the suitability of the Partner / Sub-Contractor to conduct the venture to include: - a) Statement of the objectives. - b) Copy of Partner /Sub-Contractor latest accounts. - c) All Sub-Contractor /Partner ventures must be detailed in a final contract with the Partner / Sub-Contractor. - d) At least once per year the CEO and Group Principal shall report all Sub-Contractor/ Partner activity to the Board.
+- the position within the portfolio of provision as outlined in the Strategic Plan, and how the arrangement will add to the College's portfolio including how it fits with the College's priorities. - an assessment of the learner number and funding value of the arrangement; - the anticipated risk attached to the arrangement; - projection of income and costs and an assessment of contribution to profitability; - a check on the control issues identified by the DfE; - confirmation of the suitability of the Partner / Sub-Contractor to conduct the venture to include: - a) Statement of the objectives. - b) Copy of Partner /Sub-Contractor latest accounts. - c) All Sub-Contractor /Partner ventures must be detailed in a final contract with the Partner / Sub-Contractor. - d) At least once per year the CEO and Group Principal shall report all Sub-Contractor/ Partner activity to the Board.

-5.0 Control Issues
+16.4 Control Issues